 ver 40 years ago Ra McGuire (vocals) and Brian Smith (guitar) got together to write songs, and have continued doing so since.
 For the first nine years they fronted a band named Winters Green but in l974, Randy Bachman of B.T.O.
 (Bachman Turner Overdrive) signed their band, now named Applejack, to his 'Legend Records' label.
 Their debut 1975 album, Trooper, under the production of Bachman himself, featured the line-up of Frank Ludwig (keyboards), Tommy Stewart (drums) and Doni Underhill (bass), along with McGuire and Smith.

 Now signed to 'MCA Records', Trooper released their second album, Two For the Show in 1976.
-The album became their first gold record with the title song going to #1, and Santa Maria going top five.
-The album eventually went platinum.
+The album became their first gold record with the title song going to 1 in Canada, and Santa Maria going top five.
+The album eventually went platinum in Canada.
 McGuire was nominated for Best Composer and Trooper was nominated for Best New Group at the 1976 Junos.

 This was a time when Trooper's quick rise to stardom could do no wrong and their fourth album, Thick as Thieves (1978), continued this trend.
 The hits it unveiled were Raise a Little Hell, Round Round We Go and The Moment That it Takes.
 It went gold before it was shipped and eventually turned platinum.
 Once again they were nominated for Best Group at the 1979 Junos.
 The follow-up Hot Shots (1979), a greatest hits album, sold 450,000 copies that year alone making them the first Canadian artist to ever achieve this amount in sales.
 Although not previously released as a single (which was the modus operandi at the time), The Boys in the Bright White Sports Car was included on the album and quickly earned `greatest hit' status.